 How wide should my ring be?

 Ordering a ring without trying on different widths and thicknesses first can sometimes be tricky.
 This post is here to help you figure out the dimensions that are right for you.
 First, it's helpful to understand the terms that jewelers use in referring to the different aspects of a ring.
-The image above shows different ring widths, and below is a diagram illustrating the different dimensions.
+Below is a diagram illustrating the various dimensions of a ring.

 So how wide and thick should your ring be?
 Well, only you can answer that question, but here are a few factors to better guide you.